philip-soderbom/dashboard/README.md

 # Dashboard Project

-For this project I am using Next JS with TypeScript and Tailwind CSS.
+For this project I am using Next JS 13 with TypeScript and Tailwind CSS with additional Sass for styling.
 Furthermore, Prisma will be used to manage server logic (database)

 ## Getting Started